-12. The imposition of such obligations has been the subject of continuing debate.
-Those who acknowledge that such an approach has advantages4 point out that the obligations may operate to encourage directors to act prudently and take early steps to stop the company's decline with a view to protecting existing creditors from even greater losses and incoming creditors from becoming entangled in the company's financial difficulties.
-Put another way, they may also have the effect of controlling and disciplining management, dissuading them from embracing excessively risky courses of action or passively acquiescing to excessively risky actions proposed by other directors because of the sanctions attached to the failure to perform the obligations.
-An associated advantage may be that they provide an incentive to management to obtain competent professional advice when financial difficulties loom.
+8. [12] The imposition of such obligations has been the subject of continuing debate.
+Those who acknowledge that such an approach has advantages5 point out that the obligations may operate to encourage directors to act prudently and take early steps to stop the company's decline with a view to protecting existing creditors from even greater losses and incoming creditors from becoming entangled in the company's financial difficulties.
+Put another way, the obligations may also have the effect of controlling and disciplining directors, dissuading them from embracing excessively risky courses of action or passively acquiescing to excessively risky actions proposed by other directors because of the sanctions attached to the failure to perform the obligations.
+An associated advantage may be that they provide an incentive to directors to obtain competent professional advice when financial difficulties loom.

-13. Those commentators who suggest that there are significant disadvantages cite the following examples.
-There is a possibility that directors seeking to avoid liability will prematurely close a viable business which otherwise could have survived, instead of attempting to trade out of the company's difficulties.
-Properly drafted provisions, however, would discourage overly hasty closure of businesses and encourage directors to continue trading where that is the most appropriate way of minimizing loss to creditors.
-It is also suggested that the obligations may be regarded as an erosion of the legal status brought by incorporation, although it can be argued that limited liability should be seen as a privilege and courts have been alive to the potential for abuse of limited liability where it is to the detriment of creditors.
+Those commentators who suggest that there are significant disadvantages cite the following examples.
+A rule that presumes mismanagement based solely on the fact of financial distress often causes otherwise knowledgeable and competent directors to leave a company, and the opportunity to reorganize that company and return it to profitability is missed.
+There is a possibility that directors seeking to avoid liability will prematurely close a viable business that otherwise could have survived, instead of attempting to trade out of the company's difficulties.
+Properly drafted provisions would discourage overly hasty closure of businesses and encourage directors to continue trading where that is the most appropriate way of minimizing loss to creditors and are more likely to balance the rights and legitimate expectations of all stakeholders, distinguishing cases of bad conduct from those involving market conditions or other exogenous factors.
+A further disadvantage cited is that the obligations may be regarded as an erosion of the legal status brought by incorporation, although it can be argued that limited liability should be seen as a privilege and courts have been alive to the potential for abuse of limited liability where it is to the detriment of creditors.
 Such obligations might also be regarded as a weakening of enterprise incentives on the basis that too much risk may discourage directors.
-Properly drafted provisions would focus not so much on the causes of distress, but on the directors' acts or omissions subsequent to that point.
-Examples from jurisdictions with such obligations suggest that only the most clearly irresponsible directors are found liable.
+Properly drafted provisions, however, would focus not so much on the causes of distress, but rather on the directors' acts (or omissions) subsequent to that point.
+Examples from jurisdictions that include such obligations in their laws suggest that only the most clearly irresponsible directors are found liable.